marbemac/ssrx/README.md

-# 🚀 @super-ssr
+# 🚀 Welcome to SSRx

-Super SSR provides the missing pieces required to create SSR apps with Vite and your third party libraries of choice.
+SSRx provides the missing pieces required to create SSR apps with Vite and your third party libraries of choice.
 It is framework agnostic on the client and the server - use React, Solid, Hono, H3, Cloudflare, Bun, you name it.

-Super SSR is split into two parts - a Vite plugin and a group of packages that help to organize common streaming patterns (these are optional!).
+SSRx is split into two parts - a Vite plugin and a group of packages that help to organize common streaming patterns (these are optional!).

-## `@super-ssr/vite`
+## `@ssrx/vite`

-The Super SSR Vite plugin is barebones and (mostly) unopinionated by design.
+The SSRx Vite plugin is barebones and (mostly) unopinionated by design.
 It can be used standalone, see the [`bun-react-router`](examples/bun-react-router/README.md), [`react-react-simple`](examples/react-router-simple/README.md), and [`solid-router-simple`](examples/solid-router-simple/README.md) examples.

-The goal of `@super-ssr/vite` is to close the small gaps that prevent Vite from being a delightful building block for modern SSR apps, not to provide solutions for routing, deployment, etc.
+The goal of `@ssrx/vite` is to close the small gaps that prevent Vite from being a delightful building block for modern SSR apps, not to provide solutions for routing, deployment, etc.

 **It is:**